Islamic Dress Code

 Moral and Ethical Guidelines

 Islam only outlines a moral and ethical guidelines to direct Muslims when adopting any dress-code.
 It is therefore important to realize that western clothing, or any cultural/national clothing whether it be British, or Scottish, or French, or African, or American, or Indian, or Chinese, or Finnish, or Danish, etc can be Islamic--if--the following guidelines are adhered to.
 1. Clothes should cover the Awrah of both men and women.
 Awrah are the parts of the body that are not supposed to be exposed to others.
 The Awrah of men is from the navel to the knee whereas the awrah of women is the entire body except the face, the hands, and the feet.
 2. Clothes should not be so tight that it reveals the figure of the body.
 3. Clothes should not be transparent that you can see through it.
 4. Clothes should not resemble the religious clothing of a non-muslim i.e. a Muslim cannot wear a cross, or a jewish cap, or look like a priest, or a nun etc which are specific religious symbols of non-muslim faiths.
 5. Men cannot wear the clothes of women and no woman can wear the clothes of men which are distinctly relevent to specific gender.
 6. Men are not allowed to wear Silk or gold embroidered clothes.
-If the Awrah is covered and the above guidelines are met then the American Jeans, the Scottish Kilt or the British Suit is as Islamic a dress-code as a Saudi Arabian Ubaya and a Pakistani Kurta Shalwar.
+If the Awrah is covered and the above guidelines are met then the American Jeans, the Scottish Kilt or the British Suit is as Islamic a dress-code as a Saudi Arabian ubaya/abaya and a Pakistani kurta shalwar.
 These are rather unknown facts for majority of muslims and non-muslims which have given rise to this misgiven Islam vs West phenomenon.
 A Pakistani reader writes, "Islam does not seek to impose its brand of culture in any country.
 It only wants its moral guidelines to prevail for the good of the humanity at large."
-I am not sure I agree with this.
-It seems to me that some Islamic regimes do impose a "brand of culture".
+HBC is unsure we agree with this.
+It seems to me that some Islamic regimes do impose a "brand of culture", especially when they are in a majority.
 Regimes such as the former Taliband in Afghanistan, Iran, and Saudi Arabia have very definite ideas about how people should dress and enforce those standards with considerable force.
 And even in more moderate Muslim countries, there can be severe consequences when individual defy communinity standards.

 Islamic Dress-Code for Hajj (Pilgrimage to Mecca)